Frequently Asked Questions

 Why should I apply for my coverage through AMA Insurance?

-Since 1988, AMA Insurance has been offering high-quality, competitive coverage designed to meet the unique needs of physicians nationwide.
-We can take advantage of the buying power available to large groups to secure competitive rates and physician-focused coverage you won’t find anywhere else.
-In addition, this plan has provided physician-exclusive rate reductions since 2006, helping keep the cost economical, even for significant amounts of coverage.
-AMA-sponsored disability insurance has been protecting physicians for five decades with solid, dependable coverage at competitive pricing.
+Since 1988, AMA Insurance has been offering high-quality, coverage designed to meet the unique needs of physicians nationwide.
+We can take advantage of the buying power available to large groups to secure specially negotiated rates and physician-focused coverage you won’t find anywhere else.
+In addition, this coverage has provided physician-exclusive rate reductions since 2006, helping keep the cost economical, even for significant amounts of coverage.
+AMA-sponsored disability insurance has been protecting physicians for five decades with solid, dependable, coverage.

 How much coverage can I apply for?